GovtBlockchainAssoc/GBBPNode-RaspberryPi/README.md

 # GBBPNode-RaspberryPi
 Image for a GBA GBBP Node on a Raspberry Pi

-Ethereum on ARM for Raspberry Pi 4 is a custom Linux image for the device that runs Ethereum clients as a boot service and automatically turns the Raspberry Pi 4 into a full Ethereum 1.0 node.
-Images take care of all the necessary steps, from setting up the environment to installing and running the Ethereum software as well as starting the blockchain synchronization.
-The image also includes other components of the Ethereum ecosystem such as Status.im, Raiden, IPFS, Swarm and Vipnode as well as GBA customizations.
+This is a custom Linux image for the Raspberry Pi that runs Ethereum clients as a boot service and automatically turns the Raspberry Pi 4 into a full Ethereum 1.0 node.
+The image takes care of all the necessary steps, from setting up the environment to installing and running the Ethereum software as well as starting the blockchain synchronization.
+The image also includes other components of the Ethereum ecosystem such as Status.im, Raiden, IPFS, Swarm and Vipnode as well as the necessary GBA GBBP customizations.

-Since Raspbian OS is still 32 bits, it is necessary to switch to a native 64 bits OS (Ubuntu 20.04) to handle various memory issues.
+Since Raspbian OS is still 32 bits, this image uses the native 64 bits OS Ubuntu 20.04 instead to solve various memory issues.

 Main features
     Based on Ubuntu 20.04 64bit
-    Automatic USB disk partitioning and formatting if USB disk is used Adds swap memory (ZRAM kernel module + a swap file) based on Armbian work Changes the hostname to something like “ethnode-e2a3e6fe” based on MAC hash Runs software as a systemd service and starts syncing the Blockchain
+    Automatic USB disk partitioning and formatting if USB disk is used (optional) Adds swap memory (ZRAM kernel module + a swap file) based on Armbian work Changes the hostname to something like “ethnode-e2a3e6fe” based on MAC hash Runs software as a systemd service and starts syncing the Blockchain